syncs-usyd/syncs-constitution/constitution.rst

    2. book meeting rooms for the Society when required;

-   3. coordinate the activities of other Executives assisting in the execution of events; and d. liaise with the Branding Manager and Social Media Manager to ensure that members are aware of events.
+   3. coordinate the activities of other Executives assisting in the execution of events; and

+   4. liaise with the Branding Manager and Social Media Manager to ensure that members are aware of events.

 6. The Branding Manager will:

    1. create and update materials on the Society website and other publications;

    2. create materials for publicising the Society and its events, including but not limited to websites, posters, newsletters and merchandise; and